 The TOUCH WOOD is made from the surplus wood of trees culled during forest-thinning operations.
 This new commercial use for thinned wood, which traditionally has only limited applications, helps to preserve other wood resources while strengthening the health of overgrown forests.
 So far, TOUCH WOOD production has used wood culled from the Shimanto forest in Japan’s Kochi Prefecture.
 The forest is managed by the more trees project.

-Both of these new prototype wooden mobile phones will be exhibited at ITU Telecom World 2009 in Geneva in October, there is no word on when we might see these handsets in the shops or how much they will retail for.
+Both of these new prototype wooden mobile phones will be exhibited at ITU Telecom World 2009 in Geneva in October.
+This exhibition will provide a platform for NTT Docomo and Sharp to showcase their innovative approach to mobile phone design and sustainability.
+There is no word on when we might see these handsets in the shops or how much they will retail for, but the interest generated at the exhibition could potentially lead to commercial production.

 via TFTS